 Fish Barbeque in Sussex:

 I’m not planning on posting recipes in this blog.
 Most of what we did was very simple and I hope this inspires you a bit to experiment.
-In my case I was lucky enough to have some hake, salmon and wild herring fillets to play with, all sent to me from Delishfish.
+In my case I was lucky enough to have some hake, salmon and wild herring fillets to play with.
 As always it was fabulously fresh and it almost seems like a shame to do anything complicated with fish like that.